 The exchange rate used in the above example is €1=4.50 PLN.
 The estimated values are income generated expenses that are deductible when calculating taxable income.

-Rental income of non-resident individuals is always taxed at a progressive rates.
+The rental income of non-resident individuals is always taxed at a progressive rate.

 As mentioned above this is when the income tax is paid on the actual profit, which is the difference between income and allowable costs.